twilio/twilio-python/docs/usage/basics.rst

 The :class:`TwilioRestClient` looks for :const:`TWILIO_ACCOUNT_SID` and
 :const:`TWILIO_AUTH_TOKEN` inside the current environment.

-With those two values set, create a new :class:`TwilioClient`.
+With those two values set, create a new :class:`TwilioRestClient`.

 .. code-block:: python